arifbinazhar/Network-Validation/README.md

 This project is part of an academic research initiative at **Savitribai Phule Pune University (SPPU)**.
 Please contact the authors before using this tool or data for commercial purposes.

+> *"Some texts in this readme file as well codes we're generated using LLMs.
+It might be possible that it might have missed my intial review"*
 ---

 > *"Validating the biology, one relation at a time — at 626,000+ scale."*